amirali27rahimi/SFML-Decimal-Clock/README.md

 🌟 Core Functionality: Decimal Time System
 This clock implements a unique Decimal Time System where the day is divided into 10 hours, each hour into 100 minutes, and each minute into 100 seconds.
+The length of the blue arc is determined by the elapsed time of day.

 Decimal Time Units:
 1 Day = 10 Decimal Hours